ChicagoPark/DSA/README.md

 ### [8-5] `Important Intuition in Linked List`
 > `We need to perceive deeply what is the `instance variable(self.head etc) in a linked list class` which is strong criteria in all algorithms.`
 >
-> Insertion: Process the subsidiar trait of main instance variable(self.head, self.tail) first such as `self.head.next` or `self.tail.next`.
+> Insertion: Process the subsidiary trait of main instance variable(self.head, self.tail) first such as `self.head.next` or `self.tail.next`.
 >
 > Deletion: We need to control surrounding nodes of target node.
 We don't need to access the reference variable of target node at all.